Buying solar panels for your home

 • Your system components need to be approved by the Clean Energy Council and,

-In addition to the federal government rebate, you may be able to secure a further rebate from your state government.
 If you live in Victoria, and you meet the eligibility requirements, you can receive a $1,400 rebate on the purchase of a new solar system.

 Solar feed-in tariffs

-Once your system starts generating solar power, you’ll receive a financial credit from your electricity retailer for any excess energy that you export back to the electricity grid.
+Once your system starts generating solar power, you’ll receive a financial credit from your electricity retailer for any excess solar energy that you export back to the electricity grid.
 The financial credit is called a feed-in tariff and should not be confused with the solar rebate.
 The credit amount is subject to state regulation but is ultimately determined by your electricity retailer.
-We list the average feed-in tariff by state below:
+We list the average feed-in tariff rate by state below:

 Average feed-in tariffs by state